 While Sandbox has been limited to just allowing players to host deathmatch, team deathmatch, or hang-out sessions up until now, that's all changing with this latest update.
 This is happening in two new ways, the first begins on March 9 with the addition of a popular sandbox map to the existing battle royale map.

-Sacred Village will be replacing Outpost Hill in the main battle royale mode much in the way we saw The Frontier (opens in new tab), Kingdom (opens in new tab), and Metropolis (opens in new tab) replace existing parts of the map.
+Sacred Village will be replacing Outpost Hill in the main battle royale mode much in the way we saw The Frontier, Kingdom, and Metropolis replace existing parts of the map.
 BigBox VR told me that this is just the beginning of what it's calling the evolving battle royale map and that we're going to see more sandbox content appear in this larger map throughout 2023.

 While plenty of players welcome the change, players who are feeling nostalgic for the original map will be happy to know that a brand new battle royale mode — Classic Squads — is launching with the March 9 update that includes the original Population: One map before everything began to change.